Toeplitz operators on non-reflexive Fock spaces: Introduction

 \section{Introduction}

-The theory of Toeplitz operators on Fock spaces experienced significant attention and progress in recent years, cf. \cite{Bauer_Coburn_Isralowitz2010, Bauer_Fulsche2020, Bauer_Isralowitz2012, Coburn_Isralowitz_Li2011, Fulsche2020, Fulsche_Hagger, Isralowitz_Mitkovski_Wick, Isralowitz_Zhu2010, Xia, Xia_Zheng, Zhu2012} for some works from the last few years.
+The theory of Toeplitz operators on Fock spaces experienced significant attention and progress in recent years.
+In the present work, we are concerned with operators acting on the standard $p$-Fock spaces $F_t^p$ on $\mathbb C^n$, i.e.\ spaces of entire functions which are $p$-integrable with respect to the Gaussian measure $\mu_{2t/p}$, cf.\ Section 2 for details.
+Basic accounts on these Fock spaces and their Toeplitz operators can be found in \cite{Janson_Peetre_Rochberg1987,Zhu2012}.
 Many properties of Toeplitz operators and the algebras they generate have been investigated.
-One common feature among most of these works is that they deal only with Toeplitz operators on the reflexive Fock spaces.
+One common feature among most of these works is that they deal only with Toeplitz operators on the reflexive Fock spaces, i.e.\ $F_t^p$ with $1 < p < \infty$.
+Nevertheless, there has been some steady interest in understanding the non-reflexive Fock spaces, $F_t^p$ with $p = 1, \infty$, as well as their linear operators, cf.\ \cite{Cho_Zhu2012, Hu_Lv2014, Hu_Virtanen2023, Hu_Virtanen2020}.
 The aim of the present work is to present an approach which is suitable for both the reflexive and the non-reflexive cases.
 Simply speaking, we will apply tools from harmonic analysis to extend some results known from the reflexive cases to the non-reflexive world.
 Along the way, we will also obtain some results which are new even in the Hilbert space case.

 Let us briefly discuss some of the obstacles one has to overcome when studying Toeplitz operators on non-reflexive Fock spaces.
 Details and definitions will be given later.